SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 apply.

 Storing entries contiguously is best for space efficiency, but leaves holes when entries are deleted.
-This could be fixed with generations, but now you must wait a very long time to truly delete an entry or face expensive compaction wherein all following entries must be moved.
+Holes could be avoided with generations, but now you must wait a very long time to truly delete an entry or face expensive compaction wherein all following entries must be moved.

 Storing one entry per file is convenient but extremely inefficient for small entries due to the